 On what grounds?
 That I was a foreigner and my French wasn’t good enough at the time.

 Flash forward a few years and we get to reason-I-was-denied-#2.
-I didn’t have a French paycheck that would be direct deposited into the account.
+I didn’t have a paycheck from a French company that would be direct deposited into the account regularly each month.
 It didn’t matter if I had a decent amount to deposit.
+Or freelance pay.
 They didn’t care if they weren’t receiving my salary from a French company monthly.
 No dice.
 No account.

-Anyway, once I moved here for good after marrying Tom, things got a whole lot simpler.
+Anyway, once I moved to France for good after marrying Tom, things got a whole lot simpler.

 How to open a French bank account

-To open a French bank account, I had to do 3 things:
+To open a French bank account as a foreigner, I had to do three things:

 1. Make an appointment

 No walk-ins allowed!
-You’ll have to call or visit the bank in person to request an appointment to open an account.
+You’ll have to call or visit the bank in person to request an appointment to open an account in France.
 Appointments are rarely, if ever, made for the same day, so plan accordingly.
 It may seem a little old school to have an official appointment for the seemingly simple task of opening a French bank account, but that’s just how it’s done here.

 3. Show up to the appointment with the required documents.